 Oral appliance therapy is a non-surgical treatment option for snoring and obstructive sleep apnea.
-We provide oral appliance that can improve your sleep, restore your alertness and revitalize your health.
+We provide an oral appliance that can improve your sleep, restore your alertness and revitalize your health.
 We work together with physicians and other specialists to ensure we deliver lasting transformations.

 CPAP machines may help a person with obstructive sleep apnea to breathe more easily during sleep.
 It increases air pressure in your throat, so the airway does not collapse during breathing.

 Lifestyle changes are also necessary to help treat sleep apnea.
 Weight loss could help reduce snoring and apnea episodes, sometimes stopping snoring completely.
 It also helps to improve quality of sleep reducing daytime drowsiness.
 Alcohol should be avoided within four hours of sleep.
 Quitting smoking is also helpful in managing sleep apnea.

 If you are suffering from the symptoms of sleep apnea and interested in exploring non-surgical approach to treatment, please contact our office in Stamford, CT or New York City to schedule a comprehensive evaluation.